 Dictionary definition of facts are pieces of information that can be discovered or are statements of truth that can be verifiable from experience or observation.
 What this implies is that facts are content types that need to be recalled or memorized, something that needs to be stored in the memory.

-Facts doesn’t seem to be very useful by itself but in the right context when combined with other content types becomes useful.
-Depending on the context, the facts may or may not be required to be memorized.
-We all keep cursing our educational system that we had to memorize zillion pieces of information such as names of countries and their capitals, but they are hardly useful.
-Maybe when you are a tourist then suddenly the factual knowledge of the country and it’s capital become useful.
-So, when teaching facts don’t make it mandatory for the learner’s to recollect unless the context demands memorization.
+Facts don’t seem to be very useful by themselves, but in the right context, when combined with other content types, they become useful.
+Depending on the context, memorizing facts may or may not be necessary.
+We often criticize our educational system for making us memorize countless pieces of information, like the names of countries and their capitals, which are hardly useful in everyday life.
+However, this factual knowledge becomes valuable when you’re a tourist in a foreign country.
+As a general rule, when teaching facts, it is advisable not to enforce learners to recall them unless the context is provided.

 Recall the learning theories we looked into that emphasized on the role of reinforcement in shaping behavior – Behaviorism.
 This theory suggests that learning occurs through the repetition of experiences and the association of stimuli with particular responses.